 Prior to taking up a project management certification, professionals tend to grapple with the issue of choosing between the PMP and PRINCE2 certifications, two very reputed credentials in the project management field.
-This makes the question of which to consider unclear.
+This makes the question of which to invest in difficult to answer.

-The PRINCE2 and PMP Certifications involve two different project management frameworks.
-Both offer different approaches or plans to manage projects effectively.
-Each has its favorable area and expertise and, therefore, a choice between the two depends on various factors.
-The ideal choice should be based on the company, and the type of project one is leading or directing.
+The PRINCE2 and PMP certifications involve two different project management frameworks.
+Both offer a body of knowledge and a proven approach to managing projects effectively.
+Picking one over the other is a decision that is a function of various factors.
+The ideal choice should be based on the industry or company you are aiming to build a career in, and the type of project one is leading or directing.
 Both the certification programs are of equal value, albeit in different aspects of project management.

 A few features of the PMP qualification include:

-The PRINCE2, ‘Projects IN Controlled Environments' certification, however, is a process-based project management method that provides a step-by-step, detailed method for delivering a successful project with clear templates, processes, and steps.
+The PRINCE2, or ‘Projects IN Controlled Environments' certification, is a process-based project management method that offers a systematic method for delivering a successful project with clear templates, processes, and steps.
 The certification is both, process and project focused.
 PRINCE2 is administered in the UK by the APMG.

 A few features of PRINCE2 are as follows-

-Each of these certifications is more popular in a different set of countries to the other.
-The PMP certification is preferred in USA, Canada, Middle East and Australia.
+The PMP certification is preferred in the USA, Canada, Middle East and Australia.
 PRINCE2, however, is recognized in UK, Europe, and Australia.

 A number of studies and surveys show that certified professionals earn much more than their non-certified peers.
 Having a project management certification, especially ones like PMP and PRINCE2, signifies that an individual knows and understands the universal language of Project Management.

 The PMI Project Management Salary Survey – Seventh Edition, states that the salaries of project managers around the world continue to climb.